 The seller may have creative ways of describing the car in the ad

 If you do end up engaging with a scammer and ask him or her why the price for the car is so low, then they may end up giving you a creative sob story.
-ProPublica says that scammers will tend to use stories to elicit feelings of sympathy from the buyer in order to get them emotionally involved in the purchase.
+ProPublica says that scammers tend to use stories to elicit feelings of sympathy from the buyer to get them emotionally involved in the purchase.
 If their story seems over-the-top, then kindly dismiss the transaction.

 Beware of Facebook Marketplace scammers

-The aforementioned tips and scenarios should help you when navigating the Facebook Marketplace used car listings.
+The aforementioned tips and scenarios should help you navigate the Facebook Marketplace used car listings.
 The most important part is to use your own instincts to decipher whether or not a listing is real or fake.
 Always remember: If it’s too good to be true, it more than likely is.
 Also, don’t send anyone money before seeing the car, especially in the form of gift cards.